-Stakeholders of the College, including resident members and their next of kin will also be emailed a bulletin as changes to the Emergency Control procedures come into effect.
+The Master is responsible for implementing Emergency Control Procedures as necessary, such as for infectious and communicable diseases.
+Any Emergency Control Procedures will be published on the College website.
+Stakeholders of the College, including resident members and their next of kin will also be emailed a bulletin as changes are made for any Emergency Control procedures that come into effect.